Clarendon County, South Carolina: Natural resources

-From boating, fishing, hiking and hunting, to golf on some of the world’s finest courses, Clarendon offers outdoor enthusiasts a buffet of things to do.
+Activities

+Activities include boating, fishing, hiking, hunting and golfing.

+Lake Marion is the site of several professional bass fishing tournaments, including the Citgo/Bassmasters Tournament and the Wal-Mart/FLW tour.
+Reader’s Digest magazine rated Lake Marion as one of “America’s 100 Best” for fishing, notably for the lake’s catfish.
 The county is known for its championship-level catches of striped bass.
-Lake Marion is the site of several professional bass fishing tournaments, including the internationally known Citgo/Bassmasters Tournament and the Wal-Mart/FLW tour.
-Reader’s Digest magazine rated Lake Marion as one of “America’s 100 Best” for fishing and specifically pointed to the lake’s catfish.

-Hunting is also a popular activity in Clarendon County, with deer, turkey and other small game available. or other small game animals.
-Several sporting clay operations and gun ranges are located throughout the county, as well as hunting preserves devoted to providing hunters a controlled environment.
+Hunting is also available in Clarendon County.
+Deer, turkey and other small game is available.
+Several sporting clay operations and gun ranges are located throughout the county, as well as hunting preserves.

-Clarendon County has a wide range of hiking trails.